Weekend (Kenny Lattimore album): Promotion

 Midtempo, old-school-influenced "Weekend," co-written by Troy Taylor and produced by The Characters, was issued by Arista Records as the album's first single on August 13, 2001.
 Interpolating the bassline of Blondie's classic "Rapture," it reached number 51 on the US Hot R&B/Hip-Hop Songs, number 24 on the US R&B/Hip-Hop Airplay and number twelve on the US Adult R&B Songs chart.
-Less successful, follow-up "Don't Deserve," co-written by Shep Crawford, failed to chart on the Hot R&B/Hip-Hop Songs chart but peaked at number 25 on the Adult R&B Songs chart.
+Less successful follow-up "Don't Deserve," co-written by Shep Crawford, failed to chart on the Hot R&B/Hip-Hop Songs chart but peaked at number 25 on the Adult R&B Songs chart.

 Critical reception

 Billboard critic Chuck Taylor wrote that "with a feelgood rhythm that celebrates everybody's favorite part of the week and slick production by the Characters, "Weekend" may revive the Washington D.C., native's momentum on R&B and AC stations."
 Entertainment Weeklys Cheo Tyehimba noted that with Weekend, Lattimore "has added up-tempo beats and hip vocal arrangements and choruses to his smooth sound.
 The catchiest track, "Weekend," represents the feel of most of the album – a carefree, like-you're-in-love-and-you-just-got-paid reverie.
 Lattimore's still a class act, but collaborators [like] The Characters, Raphael Saadiq, and Battlecat help him find his funky, playful side, too."

+USA Todays Steve Jones wrote that Weekend leaned toward "radio-friendly fare" with "cool ballads and easygoing midtempo songs," shining on tracks like "Who" and "Can You Feel Me," though the album was "just a little too relaxed" at times.
 Courtney Kemp from Amazon.com felt that Weekend was "more conventional than its predecessor, playing it safe with Babyface-style ballads and "Girl, I can treat you better than him" lyrics [...] it lives up to its name--relaxing, romantic, sweet, and over far too soon."
 AllMusic editor Liana Jonas found that Weekend "with its bland arrangements, cookie-cutter R&B sound, and lyrical vacuity, is a yawn.
 Hookin' up, the inability to breathe without "the one," and other hackneyed themes abound on this banal album.
 There isn't enough groove or vibrato, shirt-clutching vocals to keep listeners from growing bored, and fast.
 Find something else to do this weekend."